barrettotte/vacuum-tube-toolbox/README.md

 A work in progress OpenSCAD library (and eventually KiCad designs) to make tinkering with vacuum tubes easier.

-## Features
+## Current Features

 - Tube holders (single/multiple)
-- Basic tube sockets
-- TODO: 4 pin plugin coil
-- TODO: instructions for making a socket saver
+- Plugin coils for building old radio coil tubes

 ## Hardware

 ### Pins

 Vacuum tube pins can be found by searching for "swage mount pins".
-This took me forever to find the right google search.
+This honestly took me forever to find the right google search.

 I sourced from:
 - https://www.digikey.com/en/products/detail/mill-max-manufacturing-corp/3104-2-00-15-00-00-08-0/436491